tleyden/fakehttp/README.md

 Essentially your tests just need to send requests to the fakehttp server, and it will return the response(s) which you've previously instructed it to return.

+You can queue up to 1024 responses, which will be returned in FIFO order.
+It does not do any pattern matching on the URL request path or verb, it will return the responses regardless of the request path.

 # fakehttp vs goamz.testutil

 This is a fork of the `testutil` component of Gustavo Niemeyer's [goamz](https://github.com/soundcloud/goamz) library with the following changes: